magnusoverli/USB-testbench/README.md

 - `main.py` - Main script and entry point
 - `utils.py` - Utility functions (drive detection, cache clearing)
 - `benchmark.py` - Core benchmark functions
-- `report.py` - HTML report generation
 - `requirements.txt` - Required Python packages

-## HTML Reports

-The tool can generate detailed HTML reports that include:
-- Interactive bar charts for latency and throughput comparisons
-- Summary table with key metrics
-- Detailed device information sections
-- Support for multiple devices in a single report

-Reports are saved as `usb_benchmark_report.html` in the same directory as the script.

-## JSON Data

-Raw benchmark data is also saved as `usb_benchmark_data.json` for programmatic access.

 ## Notes